 Picking the right roofing shoes for shingles can be a time-consuming and a nerve-racking process.
 There are so many models out there and if you have no idea what to look for in a roofing shoe, you’ll end up with some slippery, uncomfortable shoes that will tear off in a few days.

 As always, we made some good research and we picked our favorite shoes and boots for asphalt shingles.
 If you want to read how we got to our top choices, check the section below the picks.

 There’s nothing worse than walking on a shingle roof with slippery shoes.
 Safety comes first and you should take all the safety measures before going up on the roof.
 When it comes to climbing steep roofs you need slip-resistant, sturdy, durable, and comfortable shoes.

 Roofing is a physically demanding job.
 Asphalt shingles are very harsh on the outsoles and uppers of your shoes or boots.
-You need solid-constructed shoes with soft soles (for grip), durable uppers, that are comfortable and provide a secure ankle support.
+You need solid-constructed shoes with soft yet sturdy soles, durable uppers, that are comfortable and provide secure ankle support.

 The following shoes are a great choice also for home inspectors, adjusters, solar installers, roof cleaners, estimators and for anyone else who needs to walk on a roof.